-Includes \$2.0 million paid to escrow agent in connection to Series 2010D advance refunding.
+(6) Includes \$2.0 million paid to escrow agent in connection to Series 2010D advance refunding.

-Includes \$2.2 million paid to the Internal Revenue Service in August 2011 for arbitrage rebate liabilities.
+(7) Includes \$2.2 million paid to the Internal Revenue Service in August 2011 for arbitrage rebate liabilities.

-Includes \$2.2 million that was incorrectly debited a second time in July 2012 for the August 2011 arbitrage rebate payment made to the Internal Revenue Service as part of the State Treasurer's Fiscal Year 2012 audit adjustments.
-The error was reversed in November 2013 to restore the \$2.2 million, which will be reflected in Fiscal Year 2014 activity.
+(8) Fiscal Year 2013 includes \$2.2 million that was incorrectly debited a second time in July 2012 for the August 2011 arbitrage rebate payment made to the Internal Revenue Service as part of the State Treasurer's Fiscal Year 2012 audit adjustments.
+Fiscal Year 2014 reflects reversal of this error in November 2013.